Cautious cuddling? England to OK hugs as lockdown eases

+1 of6 FILE - In this Monday, March 29, 2021 file photo, groups of people picnic in Hyde Park, London, as lockdown easing begins.
+British Prime Minister Boris Johnson is expected to give the go-ahead for that much-missed human contact when he announces the next round of lockdown easing later Monday May 10, 2021, in the wake of a sharp fall in new coronavirus infections.
+Kirsty Wigglesworth/AP Show More Show Less

-1 of5 British Prime Minister Boris Johnson leaves after speaking to the media with Conservative Party candidate Jill Mortimer, who won the Hartlepool by-election, at Hartlepool Marina, in Hartlepool, north east England, Friday, May 7, 2021.
+2 of6 British Prime Minister Boris Johnson leaves after speaking to the media with Conservative Party candidate Jill Mortimer, who won the Hartlepool by-election, at Hartlepool Marina, in Hartlepool, north east England, Friday, May 7, 2021.
 Britain's governing Conservative Party made further inroads in the north of England on Friday, winning a by-election in the post-industrial town of Hartlepool for a parliamentary seat that the main opposition Labour Party had held since its creation in 1974.
-Scott Heppell/AP Show More Show Less
+Scott Heppell/AP Show More Show Less 3 of6

-2 of5 People endure the wet and windy Bank Holiday weekend weather to sit outside a restaurant near Tower Bridge in central London on Monday, May 3, 2021.
-(Victoria Jones/PA via AP) Victoria Jones/AP Show More Show Less 3 of5
+4 of6 People endure the wet and windy Bank Holiday weekend weather to sit outside a restaurant near Tower Bridge in central London on Monday, May 3, 2021.
+(Victoria Jones/PA via AP) Victoria Jones/AP Show More Show Less

 LONDON (AP) — In England, it's going to be time to hug again.